cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ### Importing All Objects from a Module

 Instead of importing objects one at a time from a module, we may also import them all at once.
 As we will see, this way of importing requires specifying the module (or its alias) every time we call any objects from it.
-This is useful if we want to call several different objects from the module and want clarity in the code on where these objects have originated from.
+This is useful if we want to call several objects from the module and want clarity in the code on where these objects have originated from.

 To import a module and call a particular object from that module, then we can use the following syntax: